intuit/lean-schema/README.md

 ```

 ## Overview
-For a Product Overview, read [the wiki doc](https://wiki.intuit.com/display/CTODevSP/Lean+Schema%3A+Product+Strategy)
+Welcome to Intuit LeanSchema!
+LeanSchema is a tool to shrink your GraphQL Schema for your production Mobile Applications.
+If you have a semi-large Schema (say, > 100 Types) then LeanSchema will help you reduce your Mobile App sizes and reduce your compilation times.

 ### Sure, but what does this **do**?
-It takes a set of GraphQL Queries and the Intuit Schema as input and produces a much **smaller** Lean Schema.
+It takes a set of GraphQL Queries and a GraphQL Schema as input and produces a much **smaller** Lean Schema.

 **Any** application/service/library/widget that uses the full Intuit Schema can benefit.
-Here's a real-life benefit for the QBSE Mobile iOS App:
+Here's a real-life benefit for the Intuit QuickBooks Self-Employed Mobile iOS App:
 ```
 GraphQL Query folder size:
 Full Schema : 7.1 MB